JamesDungan/code-institute-data-centric/README.md

 # data-centric-development

 [ReciPlease](https://code-institute-data-centric.herokuapp.com/) is a Single Page Application (SPA) developed as part of the Code Institute Full Stack Software Development Diploma - DATA CENTRIC DEVELOPMENT module.
 It uses HTML CSS (Bootstrap) and JavaScript on the client side.
 The backend consists of a REST API created using Flask RESTful which allows data to flow to and from a mongo database.
+Amazon S3 was used to store all image files relating to the recipes.

 ### What is this site for?